rji-futures-lab/django-rmp-data/README.md

 Similar to how we set an environment variable for our shell environment, we need to set a few environment variables particular to our project environment.
 These include secrets, such as database connection credentials, which we store in a `.env` file in the project directory.

-The rules for generate this `.env` file are already defined for in `Makefile`.
+The rule for generating this `.env` file are already defined in the `Makefile` in this repo.
 So you just need to run one command:

 ```bash
 make env
 ```

-Then, use `pipenv` to set up your virtual environment and install all necessary dependencies (including the correct version of Python and Django):
+Then use `pipenv` to set up your virtual environment and install all necessary dependencies (including the correct version of Python and Django):

 ```bash
 pipenv install